What should I expect from my first appointment?

 How do I know if I have a Myofascial Restriction?

 We all have myofascial tightness here and there which often resolves with normal everyday movement.
 It changes throughout the day depending on what we are doing with our bodies.
 However, when this “tightness” becomes more severe, it can pull the body’s skeletal system and organs out of alignment, alter function, and/or produce pain.
 This is what we call it a myofascial restriction.
 Severe Myofascial restrictions will not loosen on their own with normal, daily movement.
 Sometimes specific stretches or a self-treatment plan using MFR principles may remove the restriction.
 Other times it will require the therapeutic help of skilled hands to feel where the restrictions are and to release them.
 The good news is that MFR is extremely effective at providing lasting relief by addressing the underlying problem.
 Myofascial restrictions and their painful manifestations are not visible on x-ray, MRI, or CT scans.

 Does MFR hurt?

 To the recipient it feels like gentle sustained pressure with the therapist’s hands directly on your skin.
 Releases can feel like butter melting, taffy stretching, or softening imprints into clay.
-In areas that are extremely tight, it may feel like a mild rope or Indian burn but will never be outside of your comfort level.
+In areas that are extremely tight, it may feel like a mild rope burn but will never be outside of your comfort level.
 The holds vary in length depending on tissue response, and many describe a warm or vibratory sensation.
 Occasionally, some have experienced “therapeutic pain” during their treatment.
 It will not injure you and is just tissue memory.